 - Set up a therapist appointment to train your parent in cognitive behavioural therapy so they can begin to undo their habits of worry, fear and anxiety.

-- If your parent is lonely or if they don’t get along with their spouse but feel they have no way to leave the house and get a break, ask the local CCAC to suggest someone who can take them to senior-friendly social events or fitness activities.
+- If your parent is lonely or if they don’t get along with their spouse but feel they have no way to leave the house and get a break, ask the Local Health Integration Network to suggest someone who can take them to senior-friendly social events or fitness activities.